 - Often used as an Aesop in various retellings of Little Red Riding Hood.
 Don't stop and talk to strangers, kids, or you could be eaten by a wolf.

 - One where Arnold's friend Dudley was molested by Gordon Jump.
+(Don't forget that scene where the bike store owner wants the kids to scream real loud at his ass.)

 - Another where Arnold and Kimberly hitch a ride with a kidnapper who clearly intends to rape Kimberly.